He’d taken a photograph of his mother the day he left.

 David pulled her to the bar.
 He leaned his left arm on the glass surface and looked into her face.
 “Will you ever forgive me for that last apartment?”

 Batresh looked to the right, then back at David, “I will try,” she smiled.

 “You know what you can do for me,” David smiled and blushed.
-But, in the meantime, we will have a bottle of champagne, the good stuff.”
+“But, in the meantime, we will have a bottle of champagne, the good stuff.”

 Batresh looked around.
-At the front of the club, facing Maryland Avenue, was a bank of seats, covered with gray velour.
-Small round, chrome tables were placed in front of the bank of seats.
-At the tables, were also small, white and green rattan chairs.
-Two male couples sat at tables, drinking and smoking.
-She saw a gray and white, marble stairway that led upstairs to a dance floor.
-On the outer side of the stair way, was a chrome railing with geometric patterns.
+At the front of the club, facing Maryland Avenue, was a bank of seats covered with gray velour.
+Small, round, chrome tables were placed in front of the bank of seats.
+On the other side of the tables, were green rattan chairs.
+Male couples sat at tables, drinking and smoking.
+A marble stairway led upstairs to a dance floor.
+On the outer side of the stair was a chrome railing with geometric patterns.

 “You asked,” Batresh offered.

 She took his hand gently in her own.
 Now, she spoke aloud.
 “You have told me a lot about yourself,” she began.
-“I trust you, I know you,” she continued.
+“I trust you; I know you,” she continued.

 Batresh held onto his hand, gently.
 “Don’t worry,” she whispered.
 “Don’t worry.”
 She stroked his hand with her own.
 “Everything is OK.”

 A waitress walked up to their table, holding a silver bucket of ice.
 In her other hand, she held a bottle of champagne.
 She brought the bottle of champagne to David, so he could approve.
 As he looked up at her, a tear spilled from his left eye.